FavoriteLoadingAdd to My Ireland | My Ireland

 Why Stone Walls?

-The reason for their existence is simple and practical.
+The reason for their existence is both simple and practical.

-The land in many parts of Ireland is naturally very stony and in order to be farmed had to be cleared of stones.
-Since there was no method of getting rid of the stones and there was a need to create separate divisions of land, the obvious thing to do was to build walls with the material to hand.
+The land in many parts of Ireland is naturally very stony and in order to be farmed needs to be cleared of stones.
+Since there was, and is, no simple method of getting rid of the stones and there was a need to create separate divisions of land, the obvious thing to do was to build walls with the material to hand.

 This is reflected in both the distribution of walls and their character.